-To the remaining lemon butter sauce, add the minced garlic and mix.
+To the remaining lemon butter sauce, add the white wine and minced garlic and mix.
 Drizzle all over the fish fillets and tomatoes in the pan.

 Broil in the heated oven for 7-9 minutes until the tomatoes are blistered and the cod flakes easily with a fork.